 - Follow the doctor’s advice.

 - Is eyelid revision safe?

 - Yes, when done by a qualified surgeon.

 Can blepharoplasty be revised?

-Can upper blepharoplasty be repeated?
+Can upper blepharoplasty repeat?

-How many times can you have upper blepharoplasty?
+How many times for upper blepharoplasty?

-Is asymmetry common after blepharoplasty?
+Is asymmetry common after surgery?

-Does upper blepharoplasty change shape?
+Does upper blepharoplasty change eye shape?

 It can.
 The goal is a better appearance.
 The final look depends on the patient.